consp/lcd8-re/README.md

 - Q?: A1043 Unknown transistor, likely NPN

 ### Notable things
+- Beware!
+The Electrolithic caps might be snot-glued in.
 - Bodge cap just north of the MCU
 - Place for one more cap on power input on the DC/DC converter.
 - Place for one more cap on both VDD and +5V.
 - Unconnected 2 pin connector connected to PC0, likely for a non installed button.
 You could use it for a light sensor as PC0 is an ADC channel.
-- Two large pads connected to GND/VBAT
+- Two large pads connected to GND/VBAT, on the USB versions this is where the USB DC/DC converter is connected.
-- Two small pads connected by zener to GND/VDD
+- Two small pads connected by zener to GND/VDD, likely to supply the chip if a RTC low freq. crystal is provided by means of a 3v cell or some higher efficiency dc/dc converter from VBAT than the standard LDO.
-- There is a NTC inside the button chip on channel PC1 (could also be PC2 if installed upside down).
+- There is a NTC inside the button pcb on channel PC1 (could also be PC2 if installed upside down).
 It's read normally and acts as a button when pulled to ground.
 - Power enable is a very simple "press button and get power", after which the MCU takes over by triggering PA4 (sense for on button is on PA6).
 This also means the button is at VBAT and the inputs of the other buttons are not protected so make sure they do not short out.
 - The MCU does not like to be power glitched.
 This will destroy any data in flash memory. (experimentally verified, repeatedly)